 Because plasma and red blood cells have opposite properties for donation and receiving, whole blood transfusions (rare except in the field with a direct donation) obviously require matching blood types to avoid reactions.

 Blood in fiction really comes in only two types: universal donor (rare) and special needs (common), so that blood banks are overtaxed whenever the plot requires.
-In reality, even though AB- is the rarest blood type, it is the easiest of the Negative types to find a match for (O- would be the hardest).
+In reality, even though AB- is the rarest blood type, it isn't all that hard to find a match for.
+Anybody with a Negative Rhesus blood type could donate to them in times of need.

 In ideal medical conditions, doctors do prefer to match blood type as exactly as possible, especially when doing organ transplants to reduce the risk of rejection, but in a life-or-death situation - which is the only situation this trope would find worthwhile - any compatible blood type will do.